PlayFab/winter-starfall/readme.md

 If you have a free PlayFab developer account, you can [view this title in Game Manager](https://developer.playfab.com/en-us/F8941/dashboard).

+To use a Microsoft or Google account, play Winter Starfall at [winterstarfall-unofficial.com](https://www.winterstarfall-unofficial.com/).

 # Website

 ## Prerequisites